Saturday, December 31, 2011

 1961: "Big Bad John" by Jimmy Dean continued to dominate the Easy Listening chart for a 10th consecutive week.

-1962: Bob Dylan performed "Blowin' in the Wind" and "Ballad of the Gilding Swan" for the BBC television play Madhouse on Castle Street.
+1962: Bob Dylan filmed "Blowin' In The Wind" and "Ballad Of The Gilding Swan" for the BBC television play Madhouse on Castle Street.

-1962: Brenda Lee's home was completely destroyed by fire.
+1962: Brenda Lee's home in Brentwood, Tennessee was completely destroyed by fire.

-1965: The Who, the Hollies, the Kinks and Gerry & the Pacemakers performed on the popular television show Shindig!
+1965: The Who, the Hollies, the Kinks, Gerry & the Pacemakers, Manfred Mann, and Georgie Fame performed on the popular television show Shindig!

 1967: The Monkees album Pisces, Aquarius, Capricorn & Jones Ltd. had been #1 but it was the Beatles' new album Magical Mystery Tour that was making all the noise, rising from #157 to #4 (no typo).
 In between, Diana Ross and the Supremes Greatest Hits was still #2 while Sgt.
 Pepper's Lonely Hearts Club Band by the Beatles remained third.
 The Rolling Stones bounced from 29 to 5 in their second week with Their Satanic Majesties Request.
 The rest of the Top 10: Two more soundtracks, "Doctor Zhivago" at #6 and "The Sound of Music" at #7 after 146 weeks, Farewell to the First Golden Era by the Mamas & Papas, the Doors slipped to #9 with Strange Days and Dionne Warwick's Golden Hits, Part One was in the #10 position.